Silphid/silphid.jekyll/pages/clone.md

 # My best mistake ever

 Interestingly, the *Clone* concept came from a mistake!
 While developing *Labyrinth 3*, I unwillingly placed multiple blue characters into the same level, but quickly realized that it was quite fun to control all of them at once.
 It didn't work perfectly at first, because characters would overlap on top of each others, so I simply fixed that and kept on experimenting with the concept.
 It quickly became obvious that *this* was the real game I should be developing.
-So I renamed the game to *Clone* and came up with different coordination challenges for those clones, like having to align themselves onto multiple switches on the floor at once.
+So I renamed the game to *Clone* and came up with different coordination challenges for those clones, like aligning them into a certain pattern in order to trigger multiple switches on the floor at once.

 # Finding a publisher